DC801/BM-Badge/SD_Card/MAGE/README.md

 	- Orientation: Orthogonal
 	- Tile layer format: CSV
 	- Tile render order: Right Down
-3. Map size can be changed later, so don't worry about getting it too precise right now. [what does the encoder care about in terms of map dimensions?]
+3. Map size can be changed later, so don't worry about getting it too precise right now.
 4. For Tile size, use the tile size for the tileset you intend to use for this map.
 (For BMG2020, all relevant tilesets are 32 x 32.)
 5. Save the map file:
 	- Set the format to JSON.
-	- Set the correct destination folder — in this case, `maps/` for entities, and `tilesets/` for everything else.
+	- Set the correct destination folder — in this case, `maps/`.
 (Remember that Tiled will default to the file path of the last file currently open.
-You don't wanna move this file later!)
+You don't want to move this file later!)

 ## Map Layers
 You will be using the Tileset view a lot for this part, which you can make visible (if invisible) via "View > View and Toolbars > Tileset."